Ronimo Games: History

 Swords & Soldiers II was released on Wii U on May 21, 2015, to generally favorable reviews according to Metacritic.
 Renamed as Swords & Soldiers 2 Shawarmageddon, it was released for PC and PlayStation 4 in November 2018.
 It was released for Nintendo Switch on March 1, 2019.

 Blightbound launched on Steam Early Access on 29th July 2020.
 After a year in early access, Blightbound fully launched on Steam, PS4, and Xbox One on 27th July 2021.
 Blightbound's development concluded after Update 1.1.2 in March 2022.
 Although the developers delivered all promised features from Blightbound's development roadmap, there are still unfixed issues in the game.
 Reasons for not fixing some of the bugs include: "We are not able to fix this because we don't have next gen dev kits.
 Without PS5 or Xbox Series X dev kits, we are not able to find the issue causing this problem, so any fix we would want to implement would essentially be guesswork, as there are no debug settings or error logs on commercial consoles.
 Furthermore, any fix would also need to be tested in a live build of the game, which is not an option.".

+Ronimo games was declared bankrupt on 22nd August 2023.
+An unofficial statement on the company Discord server states that 'We got hit by a series of unfortunate events while working on our latest project, and weren't able to recover despite our best efforts.'.

+Atari SA acquired most of Ronimo's intellectual properties, including Awesomenauts and Swords & Soldiers, in October 2023.